parmes/parmes/solfec-1.0/theory/timeint.rst

 * DEF_LIM -- a linearly implicit leap--frog scheme, [3]_ and :ref:`TR1 <tr1>`

-A time integration scheme is selected by modifying the *scheme* parameter of the :ref:`BODY object <solfec-user-body>`.
+A time integration scheme is selected by modifying the *scheme* parameter of the :ref:`BODY object <solfec-1.0-user-body>`.

 Rigid integration
 -----------------